SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 >
 > 1.b.1 Pro-poor public social spending

-This target is interpreted to cover research about policies that can stimulate investment in antipoverty actions.
-This is however very difficult to build a search string for, as the terms are used for more than one aspect (*policy* to encourage investment in anti-poverty *policies*).
-Therefore we expanded the interpretation to include research about international and national policies and poverty reduction.
+This target is about policies that can stimulate investment in antipoverty actions, however, we interpret it more widely to cover **research about policies and poverty reduction**.
+This is because "policies for investment" is very difficult to build a search string for, as the terms are used for more than one aspect (e.g. policy to encourage investment in anti-poverty actions, investment in anti-poverty policies).

 The elements of the phrase are: *policy + antipoverty*.
 Note that this phrase is the same as the action approach.